Stocks wobble lower as investors monitor inflation, earnings

 Many of the big tech companies with solid revenue and profits, such as Apple and Microsoft, will suffer less than their counterparts that have little revenue, but rosy projections, he said.

+Industrial companies made solid gains.
+Delta Air Lines rose 3.4% after reporting surprisingly good fourth-quarter financial results.
+Other airlines also got a boost.
+American Airlines rose 5.7% and United Airlines rose 4.7%.

+Financial stocks also gained ground as investors look ahead to quarterly report cards Friday from several major banks, including Citigroup, JPMorgan Chase and Wells Fargo.

-Bond yields were stable.
-The yield on the 10-year Treasury remained at 1.73% from late Wednesday.
+Bond yields mostly edged lower.
+The yield on the 10-year Treasury slipped to 1.72% from 1.73% from late Wednesday.

 Inflation has been a key focus for investors as they try to gauge how rising prices will impact businesses, consumers and the Federal Reserve's policy on interest rates in 2022.